 (1) Gross Redemption Amount is determined by multiplying the number of Director RSUs redeemed by the market value of Shares as at the Redemption Date, being the VWAP, in Canadian dollars, of the Shares on the TSX, for the five trading days immediately before the Redemption Date.
-Relevant market prices for redemptions are as follows: February 14 - \$10.20, March 31 - \$8.84, May 5 - \$11.62, May 14 - \$12.67, May 26 - \$13.63, May 27 - \$13.60, June 30 - \$14.90, , August 14 - \$16.96, September 30 - \$15.32, November 14 - \$12.60, December 31 - \$15.05.
 Amounts in the number of Director RSUs redeemed are rounded and therefore the "Gross Redemption Amount" may not reconcile precisely.
 The amounts reflected above do not differentiate between RSUs awarded in cash or Shares.
-The "Gross Redemption Amount" does not reflect whether a director received cash or common shares in respect of the redeemed Director RSUs.
+The "Gross Redemption Amount" does not reflect whether a director received cash or Shares in respect of the redeemed Director RSUs.

-The following Director RSUs were redeemed for cash or common shares in 2020 by individuals who were directors of Centerra during 2020:
+The following Director RSUs were redeemed for cash or Shares in 2021 by individuals who were directors of Centerra during 2021, but are no longer directors of Centerra: